Create & Manage Inspections

 For details on all fields and processes, see the Scheduling Manager section.

-3. Use the Jump to date or the arrows to move to a specific date to check the inspector’s availability Jump to date.
+3. Use the Jump to date or the arrows to move to a specific date to check the inspector’s availability Inspector schedule with navigation arrows and department listings.

-4. Once the correct date and time are located, simply click on a date box Select date.
+4. Once the correct date and time are located, simply click on a date box Schedule for inspectors showing available time slots.
+A date is highlighted for selection.

-5. The system will populate the start date and time selected inside the inspection record Data populated.
+5. The system will populate the start date and time selected inside the inspection record A form with fields for scheduling inspections with start and end dates highlighted.

 • Or, schedule an inspection without using the calendar system

-1. Choose an Inspector from the drop-down (must have an account in the system) Select inspector.
+1. Choose an Inspector from the drop-down (they must have an account in the system) Form fields for selecting an inspector and setting inspection dates and times.

 Note